isetareh/cpp-project/README.md

 - **`float getSurfaceArea()`**
   - Calculates the surface area of the 3D shape.

-### `device` Library
+### `device.h`

-The `device` library computes physical properties related to the shape and the device using vectors.
+The `device.h` header file computes physical properties related to the shape and the device using vectors.

 #### Key Functions